huzheng16/ZhengHuLab/content/authors/admin/_index.md

 highlight_name: false
 ---

-We study the evolutionary and quantitative principles underlying the clonal expansion, metastasis, drug resistance of cancer cells.
-This involves understanding both the genomic variations and the underlying evolutionary processes that govern cancer progression and characterize their response to microenvironmental variability and change.
-We use multi-disciplinary approaches including multi-omics data integration, evolutionary genomics, mathematical/computational models and systems biology to explore tumor-microenvironment interaction dynamics.
+We harness computational and quantitative genomic approaches to decipher the principles of somatic evolution from precancerous cells to malignant transformation and progression.
+This involves understanding both the genomic variations and the underlying evolutionary processes that govern cancer initiation/progression and characterize their response to microenvironmental/therapeutic variability and pressure.

 We’re looking for people who share these interests and are looking for graduate students, postdocs, assistant investigators or research assistants to come join us!